GregorStallmeister/GregorStallmeister/README.md

 - 🔭 I’m currently working on my capstone project: gregors-picturegallery - gregors-fotogalerie
-- You are invited to look into the [repository](https://github.com/GregorStallmeister/gregors-picturegallery) and to visit the [running gallery](https://gregors-picturegallery.onrender.com).
+- 🔭 You are cordialy invited to look into the [repository](https://github.com/GregorStallmeister/gregors-picturegallery) and to visit the [running gallery](https://gregors-picturegallery.onrender.com)
-- 🌱 I’m currently learning Java, Typescript and many more
+- 🌱 I’m currently learning deeper Java, Typescript and many more
 - 🌱 growing up to a fullstack java developer
 - 📫 How to reach me: https://www.linkedin.com/in/gregor-stallmeister/
 - 😄 Pronouns: he/him